Pearl Coast Zoological Gardens

-Pearl Coast Zoological Gardens, also known as Pearl Coast Zoo, or simply Broome Zoo, was a 26 ha zoo founded by Lord Alistair McAlpine in the Cable Beach suburb of Broome, Western Australia.
+Pearl Coast Zoological Gardens, also known as Pearl Coast Zoo, or simply Broome Zoo, was a 26 ha zoo founded by Lord McAlpine of West Green in the Cable Beach suburb of Broome, Western Australia.

 First opened in 1984 as the Pearl Coast Wildlife Park, by 1988 the zoo had more than doubled in size.
 It was one of a number of developments of McAlpine's in the town credited with transforming Broome from a "derelict" place into "an international tourist destination".
 The zoo ran into financial difficulties in the early 1990s, ostensibly due to falling visitor numbers, and rebranded itself as the Wonderful World of Birds for a period.
 McAlpine's attorney, however, revealed in late 1992 that the zoo had been running at a loss ever since it had opened.
 The zoo closed at some point after December 1992, by which point most of the animals had already been sold.
 At its peak, the zoo consisted of 75 acres, of which 35 acres were built upon.

 In 2012, The West Australian described the former zoo as "a lush, tropical oasis ... filled with weird and wonderful exotic animals and a cacophony of bright, colourful birds".

 Background

-McAlpine, a "quixotic" and "eccentric" wealthy English aristocrat, first visited Perth in 1960 on the maiden voyage of the SS Oriana.
-He pursued some property developments in the city, including the construction of the Parmelia Hotel.
-McAlpine visited Broome for the first time in 1979, on the advice of his Perth lawyer, John Adams, who suggested they fly there together in McAlpine's private plane as he was at that point searching for a location to showcase his collection of heritage mining equipment.
+McAlpine, a "quixotic" and "eccentric" wealthy British businessman, first visited Perth in 1960 on the maiden voyage of the SS Oriana.
+He became involved in property development in the city, including the construction of the Parmelia Hotel.
+McAlpine visited Broome for the first time in 1974, on the advice of his Perth lawyer, John Adams, who suggested they fly there together in McAlpine's private plane, as part of McAlpine's search for antique farm machinery to collect.

 McAlpine was taken by the town, although he described it as derelict.
 According to a 2018 interview with Sue Thom (guest relations manager at McAlpine's Cable Beach Club Resort since its opening in 1988), upon arriving in Broome, McAlpine went to look at sea shells and later rendezvoused with the rest of his party at the Roebuck Bay Hotel for lunch.
 Midway through the meal, he announced that he had already bought his first property in the town, reputedly having signed the deal on a beer coaster at the Roey pub.

 Broome development

-From this initial first trip, McAlpine enthusiastically began purchasing large landholdings in the area (at one point owning more than 20 properties), and undertaking several development projects.
-McAlpine was familiar with property development since his time in Perth in the mid-1960s.
+After that initial visit, McAlpine enthusiastically began purchasing large landholdings in the area, at one point owning more than 20 properties.
+He undertook several development projects, drawing in his experience with property development since his time in Perth.